 To Become a CASA Volunteer Means You Are:

-- Willing to commit at least one year of your time (on average, volunteers spend 10-15 hours a month on their case);
+- Willing to commit at least 18 months of your time (on average, volunteers spend 10-15 hours a month on their case);

 - Able to effectively communicate orally and in writing;

 - Willing to participate in an in-depth training program;

 - Able to pass criminal and CPS history background checks; and

 - Over age 21

 Get the latest news & updates

 A CASA is a Court Appointed Special Advocate volunteer who works with abused and neglected children in the court system.

 When children are removed from their home due to abuse or neglect, the judge will appoint one of our volunteers, CASAs, to be that child’s advocate and help determine what is in the best interest of the child.
 As an objective party, the CASA functions as the child’s voice as they go through the court system.

 CASA volunteers get to know the child and offer a consistent, stable presence in the child’s life during a difficult time.
 They speak to everyone involved in the child’s life, including their families, teachers, attorneys, social workers, therapist, psychiatrists and others.
 Among other things, CASA volunteers research thecase, create a plan for advocacy and make recommendations to the court.
 All of this information helps the court make informed decisions as to what is in the best interest of the child.